Skip to content

 Last updated:

 This topic covers the chemistry and physics of fire damage to paper, the pre-handling protocols that determine whether recovery is possible, and the optical and chemical toolkit the examiner applies in sequence from the least to the most interventive method.
-Every technique is presented in the context of real case categories and the multi-jurisdictional legal standards the recovered evidence must meet.
+The VSC-based NIR and multispectral methods described here overlap with the detection methods toolkit used in alteration casework.
+Recovered text from charred documents is subject to the same authentication principles as any questioned document examination.

 Paper is primarily cellulose, a polysaccharide composed of glucose units linked in long chains.
 Cellulose begins to degrade at approximately 150 to 180 degrees Celsius, a process called pyrolysis that disrupts the glycosidic bonds and releases water and carbon dioxide.
 The visual and structural consequences of this degradation follow a broadly predictable sequence.